scriptnet-project/scriptnet/README.md

 # Scriptnet

-Main point of interest is probably `src/components/VisualisationScreen`
+Welcome to ScriptNet, a software package for analysing the interfaces of the crime commission process and networks of association.
+The software is a collaboration between the University of Manchester (Nick Lord, Elisa Bellotti and Cecilia Flores-Elizondo), Joshua Melville, and Steve McKellar (Team Garlic).
+More specifically:

+*   Content developed by Nick Lord, Elisa Bellotti and Cecilia Flores-Elizondo
+*   Software developed by Joshua Melville and Steve McKellar

+The project, entitled 'In Pursuit of Food System Integrity: Scoping and Development of the SCRIPTNET Tool-Kit', was funded by the Economic and Social Research Council Impact Acceleration Account.

+Cite as follows:

+*   Lord, N., Bellotti, E., Flores-Elizondo, C., Melville, J. and McKellar, S. (2020) ScriptNet: An Integrated Criminological-Network Analysis Tool, University of Manchester.

+## License and Copyright
+Copyright 2020, Nick Lord, Elisa Bellotti, Cecilia Flores-Elizondo, Joshua Melville, and Steve McKellar.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+See the LICENSE file for further details.

+## Developer Information

-## This is built on top of electron-webpack-quick-start
-> A bare minimum project structure to get started developing with [`electron-webpack`](https://github.com/electron-userland/electron-webpack).
+This is built on top of electron-webpack-quick-start, which is a bare minimum project structure to get started developing with [`electron-webpack`](https://github.com/electron-userland/electron-webpack).

 Thanks to the power of `electron-webpack` this template comes packed with...